CADSpotting: Robust Panoptic Symbol Spotting on Large-Scale CAD Drawings

 Pipeline Overview

-Overview of the CADSpotting method: Given a CAD drawing as input, CADSpotting first densely samples points along CAD graphic primitives to build a comprehensive point cloud representation, with each point defined by its coordinates and color.
-Next, Point Transformer V3 (PTv3) serves as the backbone, extracting robust features from the sampled points.
-We then apply mixed pooling to obtain the primitive-level features.
-Finally, a streamlined Transformer decoder is used for efficient panoptic symbol spotting.
+Overview of the CADSpotting pipeline. (a) Given a CAD drawing as input, CADSpotting first densely samples points along CAD graphic primitives to construct a point cloud representation, where each point is defined by its spatial coordinates.(b) Next, PTv3 extracts robust geometric features from the sampled point cloud.(c) Finally, after aggregating primitive-level features via mixed pooling, a streamlined Transformer decoder is employed for efficient panoptic symbol spotting.

 Comparison